iAvicenna/Residual-Network-Pytorch/README.md

 # Requirements

-Pytorch 0.3 and internet connection to download the datasets.
+Pytorch 0.4 and internet connection to download the datasets.
+The code was tested on google colab but should be mostly fine on a personal linux computer with pytorch 0.4.

 # Author
 Sina Tureli